 If either you or we decide to end our relationship you will pay our charges up until that point calculated on an hourly basis plus disbursements as set out in the letter accompanying these terms of business.

 We maintain Professional Negligence Indemnity Insurance of £10 million per case.
 This is the limit of our liability for any breach of your instructions.
 This is well in excess of the Law Society’s minimum requirement of £3 million for each and every claim.
 We will not be liable for any consequential, special, indirect or exemplary damages, costs or losses or any damages, costs or losses attributable to lost profits or opportunities.

 We can only limit our liability to the extent the law allows.
 In particular we cannot limit our liability for death or personal injury caused by our negligence.

 Details of our professional indemnity insurance and the territorial coverage are available at our offices.

 Holmes & Hills LLP is a limited liability partnership registered in England and Wales under partnership number OC352397.
 As such the partners of the LLP (known as “members”) have limited personal liability.
 All advice given and work undertaken on your behalf by a partner or an employee, locum or consultant of the LLP is carried out on your behalf by the LLP and no partner individually carries personal responsibility for that work or advice.

 This firm is registered with HM Revenue and Customs for VAT purposes.
 Our VAT registration number is 102 9725 85.

 Any dispute or legal issue arising from our terms of business will be determined by the law of England and Wales, and considered exclusively by the English and Welsh courts.

-If you wish to make a complaint about the service you have received from Holmes & Hills LLP, please contact Mark Cornell on 01376 320456 or by emailing him at email@example.com.
+If you wish to make a complaint about the service you have received from Holmes & Hills LLP, please contact the Managing Partner on 01206 593933 or by email at firstname.lastname@example.org.